EricFan24/CS4156_TeamAkea/README.md

-# Fall 2021 Advanced Software Engineering Team Project
+# Project AKEA: Smart Bookmarking API

+More often than not, we forget to properly designate bookmarks to folders or find it difficult to scavenge through our long list of bookmarks to find the one we’ve been looking for.
+We propose a Smart Bookmarking REST API built in Flask.
+We automatically process news article bookmarks, use natuaral language processing to extract key features, and generate relevant tags to help search & retrive bookmarks later on.
+This is a Fall 2021 Advanced Software Engineering Team Project.

 ## Team Akea members